Did You Just Scam Cthulhu?

 - Similarly to the Metalocalypse example below, SCP-738 is an office chair and desk set that features a Deal with the Devil.
-After a few Red Shirts get tossed in, they send in a lawyer.
+After a few Red Shirts get tossed in, they send in a lawyer with the single instruction to write up a contract that results in a net gain for the Foundation.
 Forty-one hours later, the lawyer collapsed from exhaustion, with no deal struck, despite 900 pages of a legal document being written.
 A note was found in the lawyer's pocket that read "Please come back any time.
 I haven't had this much fun in years."

 - During the first episode of the Atum mini-arc in Vaguely Recalling JoJo, Telence T. D'Arby somehow got Double's soul off-screen, as her doll is seen in Telence's collection.
 Telence wouldn't last five seconds against an Eldritch Abomination like Double, so he probably used his words to get her to play video games with him.